eloquent/composer-config-reader/README.md

 ### [Stability]

-This object is a simple [enumeration] with the following members:
+This object is an [enumeration] of package stabilities, with the following
+members:

 * DEV
 * ALPHA